cpldcpu/Vectorstream/README.md

 decisions, like fully scripting the demo in a json file and compiling and linking that with various scripts.

-It seems 8 bit coders are still somewhat safe from being replaced by AI.
+It seems 8 bit coders are still somewhat safe from being replaced by AI...

+Everything below this line is AI generated.

 ---